 The Bingham Greenebaum Doll Scholarship supports academically successful students who are interested in a future career in state government.
-To apply, you must be a SPEA undergraduate student, have completed 60 or more credit hours, and be in good academic standing.
+To apply, you must be an O'Neill undergraduate student, have completed 60 or more credit hours, and be in good academic standing.
 The recipient of this scholarship will also attend the Bingham Greenebaum Doll Legislative Conference and Luncheon in December.

-Cory R. Elson ScholarshipDeadline: March 1
+Cory R. Elson Scholarship